upisfree/aframe-physics-system/README.md

 - No support for off-center attachment of spring constraints to bodies (integration issue?)

-- No support for slider constraint (integration issue?)
+- No support for slider constraint (slider constraint is like a bead on an abacus) (integration issue?)